8 most coveted Yeezys by Kanye West ever sold

 Yeezy, the fashion brand launched by Kanye West (now known as Ye), is best known for its sneaker collaborations with Nike and Adidas, especially with the latter.
 It is one of the most coveted shoe lines with a high demand for the kicks in the resale market.
 And now, with Adidas announcing that it will soon start selling the Yeezy sneakers that are there in stock, even after the end of the deal with Ye, has led to a renewed conversation and interest in the brand and the coveted Yeezys.

 In October 2022, the German sportswear giant cut its ties with the American artist following the latter’s anti-Semitic comments.
-The decision led to the accumulation of unsold Yeezy sneakers worth USD 1.3 billion with Adidas.
+The decision led to the accumulation of unsold Yeezy sneakers worth USD 1.3 billion (INR 1,07,77 crore approx.) with Adidas.

 “Burning those shoes cannot be the solution,” said Adidas CEO Bjørn Gulden at the company’s annual shareholders meeting on 11 May, adding that the company will try to sell part of the remaining Yeezy inventory.